The History of the Unitarian Universalist Fellowship of Clinton

 The Fellowship Acquires a Building!

 In the early 1990s, a registered Adult Day Care program was started in our spacious building by a member; unfortunately it closed after three years due to lack of paying clients.
+We realize now that it was ahead of its time.
 Our building has also been used as a voting precinct and for a school's tutorial program.
 Renters have been Girl Scout troops, the Methodist Federation for Social Action, and a Spiritualist group.
-We have held craft fairs and soup suppers in the past, sponsored a very prosperous food booth at Art in the Park every year until the event was cancelled, and now hold a yearly rummage sale as our major fundraiser.
-Although membership remains small, the building's mortgage has been paid off and we are a visible presence in the community, with participation in the Crop Walk and partnership with other environmentally conscious groups in a Sustainable Clinton outreach program.
-The building is still available for non-denominational weddings, funerals and other events in the community.
+We have held craft fairs and soup suppers in the past, sponsored a food booth at Art in the Park every year until the event was cancelled, and now hold a yearly rummage sale as our major fundraiser.
+Although membership remains small, the building's mortgage has been paid off and we are a visible presence in the community, with participation in the Crop Walk and partnership with other social justice groups.
+The building is still available for weddings, funerals and other events in the community.

 The Rev. Charity Rowley was the first minister in the new building.
 She came from Iowa City twice a month, but later served a yoked ministry with Dubuque and preached at each church once a month.
 Upon her retirement in 1996, she was honored as Minister Emerita.

 Then it was back to services by our membership until September 2009 when we employed Rev. Ruby Kirk-Nancy of Rock Island, IL., as a part-time minister.
 She conducted services twice a month and was available for weddings, holy unions, and funerals in the church.
-She has left us to pursue her doctorate in June of 2015.
-Until we find another minister, we will be conducting our services ourselves with the help of guest speakers as they become available.
+She left to pursue her doctorate in June of 2015.